-\textbf{Case I: Binary Sensitive Feature.}\\ Fig. \ref{fig:UCI-CaseI} illustrates the performances of the generated representation $X_r$ for censoring and fairness concerns.
-Specifically, for censoring, the performance is evaluated via the tradeoff between the classification accuracy of salary and gender; and for fairness, it is evaluated via the tradeoff between the classification accuracy of salary and the demographic parity measure $\Delta_{\rm{DemP}}$.
-We consider two possible inputs of the encoder $g(\cdot)$ in \eqref{eq:generalopt}, i.e., only the non-sensitive features $X$ or both $X$ and $S$.
+Fig. \ref{fig:UCI-CaseI} illustrates the censoring and fairness performance of the generated $X_r$ for the UCI dataset.
+For censoring, the performance is evaluated via the tradeoff between the classification accuracies of salary (utility of $X_r$) and gender (censoring of $S$). {Note that salary accuracy is evaluated as a downstream task via a separately learned classifier that uses $X_r$ while gender accuracy is a measure of performance of the neural network adversary $h$ in the FUR model}.
+We evaluate fairness via the tradeoff between salary accuracy and $\Delta_{\text{DemP}}$.
+We consider two possible inputs to the encoder $g(\cdot)$ in \eqref{eq:generalopt}, i.e., only $X$ or both $(X,S)$.

-From Fig. \ref{fig:UCI-CaseI-Censor}, we observe that: (i) while the classification accuracy of gender (the sensitive variable) is about $66\%$ and only decreases about $20\%$ from the baseline performance\footnote{Note that the baseline performances are the accuracy or demographic parity measure obtained from the original testing data}, the classification accuracy of salary (the target variable) is above $82\%$ and only decreases $2.5\%$ from its baseline performance.
-Note that $66\%$ is probability of male in the original testing data and indicates a random guess of gender.
-Therefore, the generated representation $X_r$ hides the information of gender pretty well while maintaining the information of salary; (ii) only in the high utility region, where the accuracy of salary is no less than $72.5\%$, to take both $S$ and $X$ in the encoder $g(\cdot)$ has a small advantage over only using $X$.
-Specifically, given the same classification accuracy of gender, the classification accuracy of salary is at most $0.3\%$ higher.
+As illustrated in Fig. \ref{fig:UCI-CaseI-Censor}, the baseline\footnote{The baseline performances are the salary and gender accuracies as well as $\Delta_{\text{DemP}}$ obtained from the original uncensored test dataset.} salary and gender accuracies for the UCI dataset are about $84.5\%$ and $85\%$, respectively.
+Further, for the FUR $X_r$ and downstream $\hat{Y}$: \\ (i) the smallest gender accuracy achievable is about $66\%$, $20\%$ below its baseline, while the lowest salary accuracy is about $82\%$, $2.5\%$ below its baseline.
+Since the likelihood of a male in the original test data is $66\%$, with increasing distortion, the FUR gender accuracy is as good as a random guess, i.e., the generated $X_r$ hides gender effectively while maintaining high salary accuracy. \\ (ii) For the same gender accuracy, using both $(X,S)$ seems useful only in the high utility setting (salary accuracy $\ge 83\%$).
+From Fig. \ref{fig:UCI-CaseI-fair}, we make the following two observations: